Beginner's Set for Vintage Brio Labyrinth Puzzle Game

 Anyway, producing a matching DIY beginner's set isn't exactly rocket science.
 Fortunately, I had traced the outline and the positions of the holes using the old labyrinth's base platform while the game was disassembled for repair.

-Now it was rather easy scanning this coarse drawing, inserting it into a vector graphics software (such as Adobe Illustrator, Corel Draw, or whatever) and matching that with photographs of the beginner's set that can be found in the internet.
-This input allowed me recreating plans for the old, original set.
+Now it was rather easy scanning this coarse drawing, placing it into a vector graphics software (such as Adobe Illustrator, Corel Draw, or whatever) and – on a separate drawing layer – matching it with photographs of the beginner's set that can be found in the internet.
+So I could recreate plans for the old, original set.

 Supplies